ForgeRock/forgeops-cli/docs/forgeops_delete_apps.md

 ```

-      # Delete the ForgeRock apps from the "default" namespace.
+            # Delete the ForgeRock "apps" in the default namespace.
             forgeops delete apps

-      # Delete the ForgeRock apps from a given namespace.
+            # Delete the ForgeRock "apps" in a given namespace.
             forgeops delete apps --namespace mynamespace
 ```

 ### Options